Blog

 Timing is critical here as it must arrive before shipment does, which is why it’s called the Advance Ship Notice.
 And it must be accurate – missing data such as the BOL# and the Pro# can result in costly charge backs.
 The value of the ASN lies in the fact that when the receiving dock scans the GS1-128 bar code label on the carton, their system can access the previously received ASN to determine the carton contents, thereby saving time by not having to open the carton.
 Secondly, the ASN informs the receiving party of any difference between what was expected (from the PO) and what was actually shipped, helping the supply chain move along more accurately and efficiently.

-There are a few things though that can differentiate one 856 from another that are much less widely understood.
-The first is the difference between Standard Pack, Simple Pack, Pick & Pack and Tare Level.
+There are a few things that can differentiate one EDI 856 from another that are less widely understood.
+The first is the difference between Standard Pack, Simple Pack, Pick & Pack, and Tare Level.
 With a Standard Pack 856, the hierarchy goes from shipment to order to item to pack.
-In other words, only one type of item (UPC) is in a carton, but there may be more than one pack (carton) of those items.
+In other words, only one type of item identification (UPC) is in a carton, but there may be more than one pack (carton) of those items.
 A Pick & Pack 856 is slightly different because the hierarchy goes from shipment to order to pack to item.
 This means each pack (carton) can have several different item types (UPCs).

 Less common but another type we see occasionally is the Tare Level ASN.
 The Tare Level hierarchy goes from shipment to order to pallet (tare) to pack to item, so it’s similar to a Pick & Pack with one extra level.
 Depending on the items being shipped, the Pack (Carton) level may not be required, which brings us to the Simple Pack, also known as the No Pack.
 This type of ASN has no pack level information and the hierarchy goes from shipment to order to item.